alexhang212/SparrowVis_Code/A) DeepMeerkat Framework/README.md

 # A) Deep Meerkat Frames
 The first approached I attempted was to use movement frames obtained from deep meerkat to traing a sex and behaviour classification model.
-A summary of model architectures can be found in [Appendix3](https://github.com/alexhang212/SparrowVis_Code/blob/master/Writeup/Jupyters/Supplementary3.ipynb)
+A summary of model architectures can be found in [Appendix 3](https://github.com/alexhang212/SparrowVis_Code/blob/master/Writeup/Jupyters/Supplementary3.ipynb)

 ## Language